 If you have found a security vulnerability in t2bot.io or the software we maintain, we ask thay you disclose it reponsibly by messaging @travis:t2l.io on Matrix.
 Please do not discuss potential vulnerabilities in public or near-public without first validating with us.

 On receipt, we will:

 - Review the report, verify the vulnerability, and respond with confirmation or for more information.
 We typically reply within 24 hours.

 Please note that although t2bot.io is built off Matrix, we cannot reasonably take the lead on resolving incidents relating to the protocol.
 If an issue is determined to be an issue with the Matrix protocol, we will report it upstream to the Matrix team per their security disclosure policy.
-We will respond to the original reporter to indicate that their report has been proxied to the Matrix team, and, if desired, disclose the reporter to the Matrix team for appropriate credit.
+We will respond to the original reporter to indicate that their report has been proxied to the Matrix team, and, if desired, disclose the reporter to the Matrix team for appropriate credit and information gathering.
 Similar programs apply for software t2bot.io depends on, such as bridges and bots not authored by us directly.